ePages-de/epages-devportal/_posts/2018/2018-03-01-web-api-meetup.md

 ## Can we separate descriptions from the code?

 Descriptions are part of the editorial content in the documentation.
-But how to create awesome descriptions without touching the code and thus avoiding problems because Technical Writing unwittingly breaks something?
+But how to create awesome descriptions without touching the code and thus avoiding problems because Technical Writing unwittingly break something?
 Our solution: externalize the related texts from the tests by using centralized YAML files.

 ## Can we create realistic example responses?